 Examples of Constructive Possession Cases in Which You Could Face Arrest

 There are many scenarios where a person may be arrested for constructive possession.
 The following are some hypothetical examples of scenarios that may require the help of a defense attorney:

 - You own a car and allow your friend to drive the car on occasion.
-You know that your friend has been arrested for possession of marijuana.
+Your friend has been arrested for possession of marijuana.
 You suspect that your friend sometimes uses your car to buy marijuana.
 He gets stopped after running a red light, and the police officer finds marijuana in your trunk.
 You suspect that your friend left the marijuana in the trunk.
 You did not put the marijuana in the trunk, but because the car belongs to you, you may be charged with constructive possession of marijuana.